How well can you recognise natural silk? Read along with us to find out all about the highly desirable material!

 Silk Fabric has always been a symbol of grace and finesse.
 It is one of the costliest fabrics produced from the cocoons of silkworms.
-Silk has established its reign in grandeur as it is used in royal occasions, weddings, and rituals.
-Fashion is incomplete without silk.
+Silk has established its reign in grandeur used in royal occasions, weddings, and rituals.
+Plus, fashion is incomplete without silk.

 Smooth as silk.
 This small phrase is in itself complete.